A psycho-analytic study of the roles of Creator, Challenger and Coach as they pertain to Financial Planning

 So what does all this have to do with financial planning?
 I’m glad you asked!

 Financial planning is a collaborative process.
-At Sheil Insurance and Financial Services, Emerald’s Empowerment Dynamic forms the framework of our day to day interaction with all of our clients.
+In my financial practice, Emerald’s Empowerment Dynamic forms the framework of our day to day interaction with all of my clients.

-We view our clients as creators – our business plan calls our ideal client a “person with big dreams and an even bigger heart, who may or may not have experienced financial hardship in their past”.
+I view my clients as creators – the business plan calls my ideal client a “person with big dreams and an even bigger heart, who may or may not have experienced financial hardship in their past”.
 It’s easy for people like that to play the role of victim, beaten down by circumstance.
 “What’s the point of dreaming if we can’t even keep our bills paid?”
-It’s our job to help you see beyond your present situation, visualize a brighter future and help you find the tools to get there.
+It’s my job to help you see beyond your present situation, visualize a brighter future and help you find the tools to get there.

-If you haven’t already guessed, we view ourselves as your coach.
+If you haven’t already guessed, I view myself as your coach.

-In 2005 our founder, Lauren C Sheil, filed a consumer proposal in bankruptcy.
-It took him 4 long years to pay off that debt and get discharged and a few more years to get on a solid financial footing.
-Now, a decade later, we have not forgotten the pain, mental anguish and personal shame that come shrouded in debt.
+In 2005 I filed a consumer proposal in bankruptcy.
+It took 4 long years to pay off that debt and get discharged and a few more years to get on a solid financial footing.
+Now, over a decade later, I have not forgotten the pain, mental anguish and personal shame that come shrouded in debt.

 In many ways hiring a financial planner is like finding a coach.
 Good coaches are the ones who have played the game.
 The best coaches are the ones who have both won and lost, understand the difference and can see the warning signs well in advance of a spectacular loss.
-At Sheil Insurance and Financial Services we’ve been there, we get it, and we can coach you through it.
+I’ve been there, I get it, and I can coach you through it.

-Contact us for more information The Karpman Drama Triangle and how our planning approach can help you achieve financial success.
+Contact me for more information on The Karpman Drama Triangle and how my planning approach can help you achieve financial success.